 What is the Stock Market?

-The stock market is an organized financial marketplace where investors can buy and sell company shares and other securities.
-It enables companies to raise capital and provides investors with opportunities to invest and trade.
-The stock market comprises two main segments: the issuance market and the trading market.
+The stock market is a structured financial venue where investors can trade shares of companies and various other securities.
+It allows businesses to generate capital while offering investors the chance to invest and trade.
+The stock market consists of two primary components: the issuance market and the trading market.

 How Does the Stock Market Work?

-The stock market operates as a complex financial system encompassing key processes such as issuance, trading, clearing and settlement, and regulation.
+The stock market operates as a complex financial system encompassing key processes such as issuance, trading, clearing, settlement, and regulation.

 Participants: